-There are a number of reasons that people seek counselling and psychotherapy.
-They could be experiencing any number or combination of difficult and distressing events in your life then counselling may provide you a really helpful solution.
+There are a number of reasons that might drive you to seeking counselling or psychotherapy.
+If you are experiencing any number of difficult and distressing events in your life then counselling may provide you a really helpful solution.

 Bereavement • divorce • health issues • employment concerns • debt issues

-Sometimes there is no specific one “reason” but the person may just be suffering with underlying feelings of anxiety or dissatisfaction with life.
+Sometimes there is no specific one “reason” but you might just be suffering with underlying feelings of anxiety or dissatisfaction with life.

-Some clients feel isolated and have no one else to talk to, but even people with supportive family and friends can find it difficult to talk to them about feeling anxious or depressed.
-Or they may just find it easier to talk about personal, family or relationship issues with an independent and professional therapist.
+You may feel isolated and have no one else to talk to.
+Even if you have supportive family and friends you might find it difficult to talk to them.
+Perhaps you will just find it easier to talk about personal, family or relationship issues with a professional therapist.

 Counsellors and psychotherapists play a crucial role in improving the health and wellbeing of our society.
-They help people to talk about their feelings, think about their choices or their behaviour, and make positive changes in their lives.
+They can help you to talk about your feelings, think about your choices or behaviour.
+They can help you to make positive changes in their lives.

 What happens in Therapy?

-Counselling involves a series of formal sessions where the therapist and the client talk about the client’s issues and feelings.
+Counselling involves a series of formal sessions.
+The therapist will help you to talk about the your issues and feelings.
 Even short term therapy typically involves six to 12 sessions.
-The sessions take place at a regular, agreed time and in a ‘safe’ private place where the client and therapist will not be overheard or interrupted.
+The sessions take place at a regular, agreed time.
+Therapy takes place in a ‘safe’ private area where you will not be overheard or interrupted.

 Therapy may involve talking about life events, feelings, emotions, relationships, ways of thinking and patterns of behaviour.
-The therapist will listen, encourage and empathise, but will also challenge to help the client to see their issues more clearly.
+The therapist will listen, encourage and empathise, but will also challenge to help you to see your issues more clearly.
 When necessary you may be asked to look at things in a different way.

 Counselling is not about giving advice or opinions, nor is it a friendly chat with a friend.
-The therapist helps the client to understand themselves better and find their own solutions to resolve or cope with their situation.
+Your therapist will help you to understand yourself better and find your own solutions to resolve or cope with their situation.

 All information sourced from www.bacp.co.uk

 The British Association for Counselling and Psychotherapy’s (BACP) primary purpose is to support counsellors and help them better serve their clients.
-The Association was formed nearly 40 years ago by a group of counsellors who were passionate about the value of counselling and its potential to improve the lives of individuals and communities.
+The Association was formed nearly 40 years ago by a group of counsellors.
+They are passionate about the value of counselling and its potential to improve the lives of individuals and communities.